 iv.
-Cash and cash equivalents and margin accounts
+Cash and cash equivalents, due from brokers and margin accounts

-The exposure to credit risk for cash and cash equivalents and margin account are low as all counterparties have a rating of A+ (2022: A+) (as determined by Standard & Poor's) or higher.
+The exposure to credit risk for cash and cash equivalents, due from brokers and margin accounts is low as the counterparties have a rating of A+ (as determined by Standard & Poor's) or higher.